The SIMMONS SDSV 80s Drum Brain

 Often used abusively to generate only those pewww pewww tom tom sounds, the SDSV module produced a wide range of sounds.
 With a great punch and sensitivity, a truly unique and cult sound, it can be used for almost everything.
 The SDSV successor called SDS7 bring some digital low-fi samples in the game and a bunch of additional features like bend direction or FM modulation for a broader range of possible sounds.

-I had to make the VSDSX! dedicated to Dave Simmons.
+I had to make the VSDSX!
+This is dedicated to Dave Simmons.

 Velocity can also act on the sample rate and it sounds pretty original.